Radium: the 88th Element

 Rey asked quizzically: “The Jedi were real?”
 Solo answered, “I used to wonder that myself.
 Thought it was a bunch of mumbo-jumbo-magical power holding together good, evil, the dark side and the light.
 Crazy thing is, it’s true.
 The Force, the Jedi, all of it.
 It’s all true.”

-— Harrison Ford as Han Solo and Daisy Ridley as Rey, The Force Awakens, released in 2015
+— Harrison Ford (Han Solo) & Daisy Ridley (Rey), The Force Awakens, 2015

 Back In The Saddle